csmccaleb/monocal/readme.md

 ## ⌘

-To convert a Gregorian date to MONOCAL, pass a `Date` as a parameter.
-If there is none, today will be used by default
+To convert a Gregorian date to MONOCAL, pass a `Date` as a parameter, otherwise today will be used by default

 ```js
 MONO.convert(new Date(1997, 03, 17))